Kyle-Givler/ConsignmentShopDemo/README.md

 This project starts with the Consignment Shop Demo project presented in the above Tim Corey Video.

-I am currently seeking employment as a devleoper.
+I am currently seeking employment as a developer.
 This project shows my ability to understand, work with, and implement the following:

 Work with and extend an existing project.